docker/labs/dockercon-us-2017/windows-101/README.md

     187      19     4944      13096       0.09   4916   4 w3wp
 ```

 It's important to realize that the container process - `w3wp.exe` in this case - is actually running on the host.
-That's what makes Docker containers so lightweight and so efficient, all containers are sharing the host's kernel.
-The container is using the filesystem built in the `microsoft/iis` image, which is where the `w3wp.exe` file lives.
+That's what makes Docker containers so lightweight and so efficient, all containers are sharing the host's operating system.
+The container is using the filesystem built in the `microsoft/iis` image, which is where the `w3wp.exe` executable lives.
 The Azure VM doesn't have IIS installed, everything the app needs is packaged in the image.

 ## <a name="task2"></a>Task 2: Package and run a custom app using Docker

 Next you'll learn how to package your own Windows app as a Docker image, using a [Dockerfile](https://docs.docker.com/engine/reference/builder/).

 The Dockerfile is a simple script which contains all the steps to deploy your application.
 You need to use an existing image as the starting point for your app, but you decide which one.
-You can use the base Windows Server or Nano Server image, or an [official image](https://docs.docker.com/docker-hub/official_repos/) with the app platform you need already installed - like [openjdk:windowsservercore](https://store.docker.com/images/openjdk) which is good for running Java apss in Windows Docker containers.
+You can use the base Windows Server or Nano Server image, or an [official image](https://docs.docker.com/docker-hub/official_repos/) with the app platform you need already installed - like [openjdk:windowsservercore](https://store.docker.com/images/openjdk) which is good for running Java apps in Windows Docker containers.

 The Dockerfile syntax is simple.
 In this task you'll walk through a Dockerfile for a custom website, and see how to package and run it with Docker.